 Being involved in a car accident can be a traumatic experience – even if the accident isn’t serious.
-You may be recovering from injuries and unable to work during your recovery.
-Your car may be totaled and you may be left trying to determine who will pay for all of this damage.
-During this time, you expect that the “at fault” driver will pay for these expenses and for the damages they have caused.
+You may be recovering from injuries, unable to work during your recovery, and your car may be totaled.
+During this time, you expect that the “at fault” driver will pay for the damages they have caused.
+Colorado requires all drivers to maintain minimum levels of insurance on their vehicles, but many do not.
 Realizing that the driver who caused the accident is not carrying insurance can be terrifying and stressful.
 Who will pay for your medical expenses?
 Who will fix your car?
+How will I pay my bills if I’m unable to work?
 How will you put your life back together again?

 What is UM / UIM?

 In the state of Colorado, drivers are required to carry auto insurance.
 Unfortunately, not everyone does or they may carry far too little insurance to adequately cover accident expenses.
+In 2012, Colorado ranked 9th in the country among states with the highest number of uninsured drivers.
 An uninsured motorist (UM) is anyone who does not carry auto insurance.
 An underinsured motorist (UIM) is anyone who carries insufficient auto insurance.

 A UM/UIM policy covers you against losses after a car accident.
 After all, you shouldn’t get stuck in financial hardships because of another person’s negligence and carelessness behind the wheel.
 A UM/UIM policy will protect you after an accident and help you recover losses, including:

 Colorado requires all drivers to carry a minimum amount of car insurance.
 Liability insurance pays for property damage to another person’s property and for bodily injury to another person.
 In Colorado, motorists are required to carry the following minimum amount of liability insurance:

 - $50,000 per accident for bodily injury